google/googletest/CONTRIBUTING.md

 accept your pull requests.

 ## Are you a Googler?
-If you are a Googler, it is preferrable to create an internal change and send it for review.
+If you are a Googler, you can either create an internal change or work on GitHub directly.

 ## Contributing A Patch